Robert Alexander Allan, Baron Allan of Kilmahew1

 Johann I Herzog von Niederbayern was the son of Heinrich XIV Herzog von Niederbayern.1 He died after 1341.1

-Johann I Herzog von Niederbayern also went by the nick-name of Johann 'the Child'.1 He was a member of the House of Wittelsbach.1 He succeeded to the title of Herzog von Niederbayern in 1339.1
+Johann I Herzog von Niederbayern also went by the nick-name of Johann 'the Child'.1 He was a member of the House of Wittelsbach.1 He succeeded as the Herzog von Niederbayern in 1339.1

 Citations